Lupus and Thrombocytopenia

 What happens to platelets with lupus?

 There are a number of reasons why someone living with lupus can have a low platelet count.
 The most common is due to roughly the same autoimmune mechanisms that cause inflammation and other tissue damage – the production of autoantibodies that attack platelets themselves.
+This is ITP, immune thrombocytopenia.
 This process can occur early on.
 For example, it has been estimated that thrombocytopenia can occur months or even up to 10 years before lupus is even diagnosed, and it is the first symptom of SLE in approximately 16% of lupus patients.

-Some lupus medications have been known to cause low platelet counts, including azathioprine, methotrexate, and very rarely, hydroxychloroquine.
+Additionally, there are some lupus medications have been known to cause low platelet counts, including azathioprine, methotrexate, and very rarely, hydroxychloroquine.

 Other medical conditions that can be associated with lupus and cause low platelet counts are:

-• Antiphospholipid syndrome (APS), which is a common overlapping disease with lupus.
+- Antiphospholipid syndrome (APS), which is a common overlapping disease with lupus.
 It is caused by specific autoantibodies that attack multiple tissues causing blood clots to form in the legs, lungs and other organs.

-• Certain diseases of the spleen such as splenomegaly (enlarged spleen) and hypersplenism.
+- Certain diseases of the spleen such as splenomegaly (enlarged spleen) and hypersplenism.

 How significant is thrombocytopenia for those living with lupus?